SYBIL

 The question is not whether the hacks will be replaced.
 They will.
 The question is: with what?

-VIII.
+XI.
 THE QUESTION

 Here is where we stand: